 Tiji Festival Jeep Ride Tour leads to the off-road adventure trip.
 The entire road is not bumpy and off-road but few days you have to ride through the thrilling off-road.
 The jeep ride on unsurfaced roads or tracks made of materials such as sand, gravel, riverbeds, mud, rocks, and other natural terrains.
 The road crosses the streams and rivers without bridges as well as the highway goes through the Kali Gandaki river bank which makes it more thrilling and adventurous.
 However, there is no risk in this off-road ride and an everyday number of vehicles travel.
 The off-road begins from Beni and lasts up to Jomsom.

-Nepal Adventure Team arranges the fixed departure for the Tiji festival Jeep Ride Tour on the 5th, 6th, and 7th of May 2024 for 15 Days or less than 12 days as per the customized requirements for the attainment of the Tiji festival.
+Nepal Adventure Team arranges the fixed departure for the Tiji Festival Jeep Ride Tour on the 5th, 6th, and 7th of May 2024 for 15 Days or less than 12 days as per the customized requirements for the attainment of the Tiji festival.
 Nepal Adventure Team arranges the fixed departure for the Tiji festival by jeep ride as per the other customized requirements for the attainment of the Tiji festival.
-The Nepal adventure team has a well-organized package for Tiji Festival Jeep Ride 2023, which starts from Kathmandu allowing visitors to prepare as well as enjoy Kathmandu.
+The Nepal adventure team has a well-organized package for Tiji Festival Jeep Ride 2024, which starts from Kathmandu allowing visitors to prepare as well as enjoy Kathmandu.
 The next day leaves for Pokhara on the jeep and then bumpy off-road begins towards Marpha, Jomsom.
 Further few kilometers of the newly pitched and dusty ride to Lo-Manthang (Upper Mustang) through Ghami.